Economy of North Korea: Manufacturing

 Raw materials were in short supply and so were energy and hard currency.
 Infrastructure decayed and machinery became obsolete.
-Unlike other socialist countries in the Eastern Europe, North Korea kept planning in a highly centralized manner and refused to liberalize economic management.
+Unlike other socialist countries in the Eastern Bloc, North Korea kept planning in a highly centralized manner and refused to liberalize economic management.

 In the mid-1980s, the speculation that North Korea would emulate China in establishing Chinese-style special economic zones was flatly denied by then deputy chairman of the Economic Policy Commission Yun Ki-pok (Yun became chairman as of June 1989).
 China's special economic zones typically are coastal areas established to promote economic development and the introduction of advanced technology through foreign investment.
 Investors are offered preferential tax terms and facilities.
 The zones, which allow greater reliance on market forces, have more decision-making power in economic activities than do provincial-level units.
 Over the years, China has tried to convince the North Korean leadership of the advantages of these zones by giving tours of the various zones and explaining their values to visiting high-level officials.

-In April 1982, Kim Il-sung announced a new economic policy giving priority to increased agricultural production through land reclamation, development of the country's infrastructure—especially power plants and transportation facilities—and reliance on domestically produced equipment.
+In April 1982, Kim Il Sung announced a new economic policy giving priority to increased agricultural production through land reclamation, development of the country's infrastructure—especially power plants and transportation facilities—and reliance on domestically produced equipment.
 There also was more emphasis on trade.

 In September 1984, North Korea promulgated a joint venture law to attract foreign capital and technology.
 The new emphasis on expanding trade and acquiring technology was not, however, accompanied by a shift in priorities away from support of the military.
 In 1991, North Korea announced the creation of a Special Economic Zone (SEZ) in the northeast regions of Rason (Rason Special Economic Zone) and Ch'ŏngjin.
 Investment in this SEZ has been slow in coming.
 Problems with infrastructure, bureaucracy, uncertainties about the security of investments, and viability have hindered growth and development.
 Nevertheless, thousands of small Chinese businesses had set up profitable operations in North Korea by 2011.

 A government research center, the Korea Computer Center, was set up in 1990, starting the slow development of an information technology industry.

 In 2013 and 2014, the State Economic Development Administration announced a number of smaller special economic zones covering export handling, mineral processing, high technology, gaming and tourism.
-In October 2013 and May 2014.international conferences on special economic zones took place, and the concept of many provincial economic zones was considered.
+International conferences on special economic zones took place in 2013 and 2014, and the concept of many provincial economic zones was considered.
 However from 2019 these possibilities have diminished, partly out of a concern of excessive foreign influence on North Korean society.

+After long years of decline, North Korea's manufacturing sector grew by 7.6% in 2024, up from 5.9% in 2023, driven by expanded Russia ties.